-Quick and easy to make, this beer bread has slight beer aroma, rich flavour and crunchy crust.
-Baked with self-raising flour, this recipe is great to have as back up, if you don’t fancy baking yeasted beer bread or don’t have much time.
+Quick and easy to make, this beer bread has a slight beer aroma, rich flavour and crunchy bread crust.

 Why bake this recipe?